Watson visits Browns as 2nd grand jury declines to indict

 Only hours earlier, Watson, wearing an orange throwback Browns jacket, arrived at the team’s headquarters in Berea, Ohio.
 His trip to Ohio had been delayed so Watson could give depositions Tuesday and Wednesday in Houston in some of the civil lawsuits.

 TV cameras captured Watson walking into the facility shortly before noon and being escorted upstairs.
-He underwent a physical, the last stage in finalizing his $230 million contract, and the Browns will introduce him at a 1 p.m. news conference Friday.
+He underwent a physical, the last stage in finalizing his $230 million contract, and the Browns were still ironing out plans for a possible introductory news conference Friday.

-When he meets with media, it will be the first time reporters have asked Watson about the allegations or the Browns about their decision to trade for the 26-year-old with so much legal baggage.
+If he meets with media, it will be the first time reporters can ask Watson about the allegations or the Browns ownership and front office about their decision to trade for the 26-year-old with so much legal baggage.

-The team said Watson will be joined by general manager Andrew Berry and coach Kevin Stefanski, but not owner Dee and Jimmy Haslam, who will do a separate Zoom meeting later in the day.
-No reason was given why the Haslams will be at the Watson news availability.

 The Brazoria County District Attorney’s Office did not begin investigating the other complaint until the nine in Harris County were concluded, said Rusty Hardin, Watson’s lead attorney.